Morgan Stanley files for bitcoin, solana ETFs in digital assets push

-Jan 6 : Morgan Stanley is seeking regulatory approval to launch exchange-traded funds tied to the price of cryptocurrency tokens, according to filings with the U.S. Securities and Exchange Commission on Tuesday.
+Jan 6 : Morgan Stanley is seeking regulatory approval to launch exchange-traded funds tied to the price of cryptocurrency tokens, according to filings with the U.S. Securities and Exchange Commission on Tuesday, the first such move by a big U.S. bank.

-The bank is looking to launch ETFs tied to the price of cryptocurrencies bitcoin and solana, according to the filings.
+The bank is looking to launch ETFs tied to the price of cryptocurrencies bitcoin and solana, according to the filings, aiming to deepen its presence in the cryptocurrency space.

-The move will deepen the bank's presence in the cryptocurrency space and comes two years after the SEC approved the first U.S.-listed spot bitcoin ETF.

 Regulatory clarity under U.S. President Donald Trump has encouraged mainstream finance companies to embrace digital assets, which were once considered merely speculative instruments.